Rupesh707/Think-Tank-Case-Study/README.md

 * Autoregressive Moving Average (ARMA)
 * Seasonal Autoregressive Integrated Moving-Average (SARIMA) and other qualifying models based on scoring criteria to be tested by leveraging meaningful insights from big data.

-The end goal would be to share the interesting discovery made to the board, so that data driven decisions can be in a timely fashion
+The end goal would be to share the interesting discovery made to the board, so that data driven decisions can be made in a timely fashion